HemanthJabalpuri/Replace_KingRoot_with_SuperSU/README.txt

 ##########################################################################################
 # Method 4 - by using Magisk Manager
 ##########################################################################################
-Requires :- Android Version greter than or equal to 5.0
+Requires :- 1) Android Version greter than or equal to 5.0
+			2) Unlocked BootLoader else your device will soft brick

 1)Reroot with KingRoot